Line of Credit vs Loan: What's the Difference?

 When you take out a loan, you immediately accrue interest on the full balance and have to make fixed payments over a set time period.
 But when you open a line of credit, interest is only charged once you use some of the money, and you’ll only be charged interest on the outstanding balance, rather than on the whole line amount.

-Should I open a line of credit or a loan?
+Should I get a line of credit or a loan?

 Whether you need a loan or a line of credit depends on your situation and goals.
 A line of credit gives you access to money that you can use and repay as you need to over a certain time frame.
 You’ll know you have the money available should you need it for unexpected expenses or a large project like home remodeling.
 A loan limits what you borrow to the amount you need upfront and gives you predictable monthly payments you can budget for.